carlosolarte/java-dist/docs/02-threads/content.md

 ---
 ### Synchronized methods
 - A simple strategy for preventing _thread interference_.
-- Two invocations of synchronized methods on the same object __cannot interleave__
+- Two invocations of a synchronized method on the same object __cannot interleave__
 - If a thread is currently executing the synchronized method, all other threads invoking synchronized methods on the same object _block_ (__suspending__ their execution).
 - This establishes a __happens-before__ relationship with any subsequent invocation of a synchronized method for the same object.